VictorBenitoGR/EuromonitorTest/README.md

 > - Do not open source, distribute, or reproduce any files with the .xlsx extension without explicit permission from Euromonitor International.
 > - If you have questions or need clarification, please contact me at victorbenitogr@gmail.com.

-# Your Project Name

-A brief description of your project.

 ## Clone Repository